Icelandic name

 Icelandic names are names used by people from Iceland.
 Icelandic surnames are different from most other naming systems in the modern Western world in that they are patronymic or occasionally matronymic: they indicate the father (or mother) of the child and not the historic family lineage.
 Iceland shares a common cultural heritage with the Scandinavian countries of Denmark, Norway, and Sweden.
 Unlike these countries, Icelanders have continued to use their traditional name system, which was formerly used in most of Northern Europe.
 (Note: The system has recently been reintroduced as an option elsewhere in the Nordic countries.
 Current law in Denmark (since 2005), the Faroe Islands (since 1992), Norway (since 2002), and Sweden (since 1982) allows the use of patronymics as a replacement for (or addition to) traditional surnames.
 In Finland it is possible to give a child a patronym or matronym, but they are registered as given names.)
 The Icelandic system is thus not based on family names (although some people do have family names and might use both systems).
-Generally, a person's last name indicates the first name of their father (patronymic) or in some cases mother (matronymic) in the genitive, followed by -son ("son") or -dóttir ("daughter").
+Generally, a person's last name indicates the first name of their father (patronymic) or in some cases mother (matronymic) in the genitive, followed by -son ("son"), -dóttir ("daughter") or -bur ("child").
 In some cases both the patronymic and matronymic surname are used.

 Some family names exist in Iceland, most commonly adaptations from last names Icelanders adopted when living abroad, usually in Denmark.
 Notable Icelanders with inherited family names include former prime minister Geir Haarde, football star Eiður Smári Guðjohnsen, entrepreneur Magnús Scheving, film director Baltasar Kormákur Samper, and actress Anita Briem.
 Before 1925, it was legal to adopt new family names; one Icelander to do so was the Nobel Prize-winning author Halldór Laxness, while another author, Einar Hjörleifsson, and his brothers chose the family name "Kvaran".
 Since 1925, it has been illegal for Icelanders to adopt a family name unless they have a right to do so through inheritance.
+Nonetheless, exceptions to this policy exist: most notably, Jon Gnarr had his second name recognized as a family name by the courts in 2018.